 Medical manufacturers fear these additional penalties because it can open them up to lawsuits from the public, and rightfully so.
 The manufacturers are ultimately responsible for the creation and sale of the product.
 When a product causes damage to the public, the people then have a right to sue for damages.

-Notable Recent Drug and Device Warnings and Recalls
+Notable Recent Drug Recalls and Device Warnings

 Below is a summary of some drugs and devices that have led to lawsuits due to alleged dangers:

-Baby powder – Natural talc is often found with asbestos, a natural mineral and known carcinogen.
+Baby powder – Natural talc is often found with asbestos, a natural mineral and a known carcinogen.
 Several women have sued due to contracting reproductive cancers due to decades of use of baby powder.

 Pelvic meshes – Mesh surgeries are receiving world-wide scrutiny due to the damage the procedure can cause.
 People have complained of infections and intense pain caused by these meshes.